BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

 To perform the swap we first will want to connect to the Uniswap V3 router to make our lives much easier.
-The router will do a lot of calculations for us to make it more user friendly than the regular Uniswap V3 pools.
+The router will do a lot of calculations for us to make it more user friendly than interacting directly with the Uniswap V3 pools.

 We can do this by grabbing the official Uniswap V3 router address from the uniswap docs and connecting to it, similarly to how the challenge is setup to